jlapeyre/Symata.jl/README.md

 ##### Table

+Table(expr,[imax]) returns a list of imax copies of expr.
 Table(expr,[i,imax]) returns a list of expr evaluated imax times with i set successively to 1 through imax.
-Other Table features are not implemented.

 Unusual examples:
 This calls an anonymous Julia function.
 It is currently very slow Table( (:((x)->(x^2))(i) ),[i,10])